adedomin/csc341-project/gym.md

 type        VARCHAR(20) n/a        The type of machine this is.
                                    e.g. treadmill, powercage, bench...

-in_order    Boolean     n/a        If the machine is functioning as
+in_order    BOOL        n/a        If the machine is functioning as
                                    expected.

 maintained  Date        n/a        Last maintained at this date.